matlock08/matlock08/README.md

 🖥 I'm currently working as Lead Frontend Developer and soon Product Manager at [dotCMS](https://dotcms.com)

-🐦 I shared content on [Twitter](https://twitter.com/fmontes) and [Instagram](https://instagram.com/fmontes) about frontend and dev jobs and life.
+🐦 I shared content on [Twitter](https://twitter.com/matlock08) about frontend and dev jobs and life.

-✏️ I write posts about design and code on [my blog](https://fmontes.com)

 📧 I also have a [weekly newsletter](https://https://www.getrevue.co/profile/fmontes)